 Personalized Inpatient Alcohol Addiction Rehab in Las Vegas

 According to the Substance Abuse and Mental Health Services Administration, alcohol is the most abused substance in the United States.
 This disease impacts your personal life, your ability to work, relationships with loved ones, and more.
 While it can be difficult, alcohol addiction can be overcome with the right help.
 When you or a loved one needs help, the compassionate team at The Nestled Recovery Center is here.

-Our residential rehab center only has 10 beds so that we can provide every patient with the personalized attention and care they need.
+Our residential alcohol rehab center only has 10 beds so that we can provide every patient with the personalized attention and care they need.
 Through educational classes, psychotherapy, pharmacological therapy, and experiential therapies, we help our patients rebuild their lives after addiction and take positive steps to the future.

 If you or someone you love is struggling with alcohol abuse, contact The Nestled Recovery Center in Las Vegas today.